pankajkoti/data-pipelines-with-airflow/README.md

 ## Summary of the Project
-This project applies data pipelining (ELT) using Airflow to build pipelines to load data to a Redshift cluster. pipeline using Python. <br/>
+This project applies data pipelining (ELT) using Airflow to build pipelines to load data to a Redshift cluster. <br/>
 The ELT pipeline is mainly responsible for following tasks:
 1. Load staging data from S3 files to stage tables in Redshift
 2. Transform the raw stage data from these stage tables to a fact table